ToshioCP/Gtk4-tutorial/gfm/sec24.md

 - Generally, a program consists of tokens.
 Tokens are "distance", "=", "100", "fd", "*" and "2" in the above example..
-- The parser calls `yylex` to read a token in the source file.
+- The parser calls a function `yylex` to read a token in the source file.
-The `yylex` returns a code which is called "token kind" and sets a global variable `yylval` with a value, which is called a semantic value.
+`yylex` returns a code which is called "token kind" and sets a global variable `yylval` with a value, which is called a semantic value.
 The type of `yylval` is union and `yylval.ID` is string and `yylval.NUM` is double.
 There are seven tokens in the program so `yylex` is called seven times.